Retry Queue Implementation

 }

-Deploying proven Exponential Backoff Strategies requires capping maximum attempts (typically 3–5) and enforcing a hard timeout ceiling (e.g., 30 seconds) to prevent indefinite queue retention.
+Cap maximum attempts (typically 3–5) and enforce a hard timeout ceiling (e.g., 30 seconds) to prevent indefinite queue retention.
+When the cap is reached, route the item to a dead-letter queue for inspection rather than silently dropping it.

 Client-Side Interceptors and In-Memory Queue Management